BalagouniNaveen/sample-proj/README.md

 1.1.
 Create a New Project Folder
 Open Command Prompt or PowerShell and navigate to the location where you want to create your project folder.
 Then, run the following commands to create and navigate into the folder:

-bash
-Copy code
 mkdir nodejs-docker-app
 cd nodejs-docker-app

 1.2.
 Initialize a New Node.js Project

 Run the following command to initialize the project.
-This will create a default package.json file:
+This will create a default package.json file: npm init -y

-bash
-Copy code
-npm init -y
 1.3.
 Install Dependencies (Express)

 Install Express, which is a popular framework for building web applications and APIs in Node.js:

-bash
-Copy code
 npm install express

 This will create the node_modules folder and update your package.json file with express listed as a dependency.

 1.4.
 Create the Application Code